Vanguard v Nutmeg

 |

-While Vanguard is an investment platform that offers its own funds, Nutmeg is sometimes called a ‘robo-adviser’ because it harnesses technology to select a portfolio of suitable investments for you.
+While Vanguard is an investment platform that offers its own funds, Nutmeg is sometimes called a robo-adviser because it harnesses technology to select a portfolio of suitable investments for you.
 They charge differently, but as the product and investment choices, tools and guidance differ, your choice may not simply come down to the costs of investing.

 What is Vanguard?